Real-Time High-Accuracy Digital Wireless Time, Frequency, and Phase Calibration For Coherent Distributed Antenna Arrays: Electrical State Estimation

 where $T_\mathrm{sys}^{(n,m)}$ is given by \eqref{eq:internode-time-error}.
 From \eqref{eq:twtt-full} it can also be seen that the time offset estimate does not depend on the path that the signal traversed between radios, meaning that the technique is robust to \ac{nlos} scenarios, so long as the path taken is reciprocal~\cite{merlo2023ursigass}.
+In a similar way, the internode \ac{tof} can be estimated by simply taking the average of the apparent \acp{tof}